Sanugiw/Dual-Mode-Thermometer/README.md

-# Dual-Mode Analog Thermometer
+# 🌡 Dual-Mode Analog Thermometer – Team Voltcrew

-The Dual-Mode Analog Thermometer is a precision temperature measurement device designed using analog components for high accuracy and reliability.
-Unlike fully digital thermometers, this design leverages thermistors, Wheatstone bridges, and an instrumentation amplifier to ensure precise readings.

-This project was developed as part of the EN2091 Laboratory Practice and Projects module in our 3rd semester, with a focus on hands-on circuit design, sensor integration, and analog signal processing.

-The device features a toggle switch to shift between body temperature and liquid temperature modes, with plans to integrate a MUX for expanding functionality in future iterations.
-The readings are displayed on an OLED screen, powered by an Arduino used solely for display purposes.

-The power supply unit is designed to efficiently convert AC power into +10V, -10V, and 5V, ensuring stable operation of all components.

-This repository documents the design, circuit implementation, and firmware, making it a valuable reference for future improvements.
+As part of the **EN2091 Laboratory Practice and Projects** module (Semester 3), our team, **Voltcrew**, designed and developed a **Dual-Mode Thermometer** using analog electronic components.
+This project aims to provide accurate and reliable temperature measurements for both **body and liquid** modes.

+---

+## 🔧 Project Overview

+This thermometer operates in **two selectable modes**:

+- **Body Temperature Mode**
+- **Liquid Temperature Mode**

+The mode can be toggled manually, and future enhancements will include **MUX integration** for expanded functionality.

+---

+## 🔬 Key Features

+- 🧠 **Dual Wheatstone Bridges**
+  Used for linearizing the input voltage from both NTC and PTC thermistors, ensuring precision in both temperature ranges.

+- 🔍 **Instrumentation Amplifier**
+  Amplifies the small voltage differences from the Wheatstone bridges for further processing.

+- 🌡 **Thermistors Used**
+  - **NTC 10k** for body temperature sensing
+  - **PTC 100** for liquid temperature sensing

+- 🖥 **Display System**
+  An **Arduino** is used exclusively for displaying the processed temperature values on an **OLED screen**.

+- ⚡ **Power Supply Unit**
+  Custom-designed unit that converts AC power to **+10V, -10V, and +5V** to power the analog circuits and Arduino.

+---

+## 📈 Future Improvements

+- Integrating a **multiplexer (MUX)** to enable dynamic switching between multiple temperature inputs.
+- Potential expansion to include environmental or surface temperature modes.

+---

+Stay tuned for updates and enhancements!